AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

         ```cpp
         // Assuming the asset file is located in "sounds/env/forest/calm_lake_bg.amsound"
-        // Note that the return value in this case is a indeed a `SoundHandle`
+        // Note that the return value in this case is indeed a `SoundHandle`
         SoundObjectHandle handle = amEngine->GetSoundObjectHandleFromFile("env/forest/calm_lake_bg.amsound");
         ```